robustness-gym/summvis/README.md

 ```

 ## Running SummVis
 Finally, we're ready to run the Streamlit app.
-Once the app loads, make it's pointing to the right `File` at the top
+Once the app loads, make sure it's pointing to the right `File` at the top
 of the interface.
 ```shell
 streamlit run summvis.py